A black woman says Ulta worker told her she was 'too dark' for makeup in store

 "If she felt comfortable doing my skin tone, I'd much rather she have come over," London said.

-The availability of makeup appropriate for black women and of stylists trained in applying it has long been in an issue of concern for some in the beauty industry.
-Sam Fine, who has been in the industry for decades, told The New York Times in 2018 that makeup lines are offering diverse shades but that more needs to be done.
+The availability of makeup appropriate for black women and of stylists trained in applying it has long been an issue of concern for some in the beauty industry.
+Sam Fine, who has been in the industry for decades, told The New York Times in 2018 that makeup lines were offering diverse shades but that more needed to be done.

 "It's not just about putting a black model next to Gigi Hadid," Fine said.
 "The stock needs to be there, and not only 40 shades at your Times Square store.
 The people at the counter need training."

-Last summer, Ulta was accused by some of its current and former employees of encouraging racial profiling at its stores.
+Last summer, some of Ulta's current and former employees accused the company of encouraging racial profiling at its stores.
 Ulta responded: "These accounts are disappointing and contrary to our training and policies.
 We stand for equality, inclusivity and acceptance and strive to create a space that is welcoming to all."

-London said she believes Ulta should issue an apology and educate its staff on different skin tones and textures.
+London said she believed Ulta should issue an apology and educate its staff on different skin tones and textures.

 "What I would like to see happen is for there to be more training on working with women of color so that we don't feel like we don't belong," she said.
 "Especially when we spend so much money in those stores."